-Fig.5: The term 'Photo Scale' is irrelevant and even misleading to mapping from digital images.
+Fig.6: 'Photo Scale' is irrelevant and misleading to mapping from digital images.

-Fig.6: The relevant relation is that between GSD and Map Scale
+Fig.7: In the digital imaging world the relevant relation is that between GSD and Map Scale and not between the CCD dependent Photo Scale and Map Scale.